-The Grantee hereby assures and certifies compliance with all federal statutes, regulations, policies, guidelines and requirements, including the 2016 JAG Federal Award Special Conditions, which are included in this Grant Agreement as Exhibit E.
+The Grantee hereby assures and certifies compliance with all applicable federal statutes, regulations, policies, guidelines and requirements, including all JAG Federal Award Conditions applicable to the 2017 JAG Award.
+The 2017 JAG Federal Award Conditions are included in this Grant Agreement as Exhibit E. Please note that federal award conditions are subject to change in subsequent funding years and grantees will be required to comply with any future changes to remain eligible for federal funding.